 2. Find as much information about customer support as possible

-Of course, you don’t have to collect thousands of reviews but go through as many as you can and see what people say about the company’s support.
-Honestly, because I started my VPS adventure having no idea what I’m doing, I’ve spent a lot of time chatting with support – my first evening I lost my root password twice!
+Of course, you don’t have to collect thousands of reviews, but go through as many as you can and see what people say about the company’s support.
+Honestly, because I started my VPS adventure having no idea what I was doing, I’ve spent a lot of time chatting with support – on my first evening, I lost my root password twice!
 Luckily, there wasn’t much done on the VPS, and a quick system reset was enough to get me going again.

-Other time, I’ve had a huge technical issue, and my VPS company was at fault – my server stopped sending and receiving emails, and I was unable to communicate with anyone or send emails after people registered on my site.
-Lucky for me, my customer support was really professional and not only did they admit to making a mistake, but they moved me on to a new, working machine and helped me configure my server and put my websites back again.
+Another time, I had a huge technical issue, and my VPS company was at fault – my server stopped sending and receiving emails, and I was unable to communicate with anyone or send emails after people registered on my site.
+Luckily for me, my customer support was really professional and not only did they admit to making a mistake, but they moved me to a new, working machine and helped me configure my server and put my websites back online.

 3. Check your server configuration

-I chose to move from shared hosting onto a VPS because I wanted to create a friendly environment for my sites.
-When choosing a VPS hosting package, check the amount of RAM, disk space (don’t go for anything other than an SSD), the number of CPUs and transfer bandwidth (it’s sometimes called unlimited and un-metered, but even then it’s still measured, only the cap is really high).
-When moving onto a VPS don’t go for the lowest package (usually with 1 CPU and 512MB/1GB RAM as it’s really not that much).
+I chose to move from shared hosting to a VPS because I wanted to create a friendly environment for my sites.
+When choosing a VPS hosting package, check the amount of RAM, disk space (don’t go for anything other than an SSD), the number of CPUs, and transfer bandwidth (it’s sometimes called unlimited and un-metered, but even then it’s still measured, only the cap is really high).
+When moving onto a VPS, don’t go for the lowest package (usually with 1 CPU and 512MB/1GB RAM, as it’s really not that much).
 Go for at least double that, as your control panel will eat a lot of resources on its own.

 Depending on what kind of control panel you decide to choose, keep in mind that if you are on an unmanaged VPS, you will have to install every piece of software on your own.
 Personally, I use Webmin + Virtualmin as my control panel, as it’s considered one of the safest and most professional choices available for free.
 Remember to make sure that you configure it properly – a newbie mistake I once made was allowing my server clock set in Webmin to run late, which de-synchronized my applications from the Unix time and caused some of them to stop working.
 For example, all of my opt-in plugins were unable to process signups as my server was unable to connect with AWeber.

 To make your VPS even more powerful, it’s worth investing in a Nginx with PHP-FPM setup instead of a typical Apache server.
-A proper VPS Nginx configuration can bring a massive increase in performance of your sites, speed up your server and improve user-experience of your websites.
-This setup alone can make your two core VPS function much better than an Apache HTTP with more cores.
-Before you choose a company, it’s worth checking if they offer help with configuration and management of such server setup (some offer Nginx out of the box), as well as some other options such as keep-alive.
-The keep-alive function allows visitors to use the same connection during their whole stay on a site, without having to reconnect each time they click on a link).
+A proper VPS Nginx configuration can bring a massive increase in the performance of your sites, speed up your server and improve the user-experience of your websites.
+This setup alone can make your two-core VPS function much better than an Apache HTTP with more cores.
+Before you choose a company, it’s worth checking if they offer help with configuration and management of such server setups (some offer Nginx out of the box), as well as some other options, such as keep-alive.
+The keep-alive function allows visitors to use the same connection during their whole stay on a site, without having to reconnect each time they click on a link.